top of page

 • Cost: $399 CAD for a diagnosis and treatment plan (payment plans available)

-• Free consultation with ADHD Coach Maddy for a $25 rebate on your assessment.
+• Free consultation with an ADHD coach for a $25 rebate on your assessment.

 • Cost: provides an adult ADHD assessment for $300 CAD